 Unfortunately, this usually backfires.
 With too low of a deductible, we pay more when something goes wrong.
 Too high and we end up with large premium payments.

 What to do instead: Experts suggest setting deductibles at $500 or $1,000.
 Just make sure you have that amount on hand, if needed.
+To learn more, read our guide to choosing the best home insurance deductible.

 Why we do it: There’s a lot of misinformation when it comes to homeowner’s insurance coverage.
 Most people believe they’re fully covered.